 Worth Remembering … “He that can have patience can have what he will.” – Benjamin Franklin

 Those that know me best know that patience was never my strong suit.
 It’s something I have had to work at.
 I’ve had to bite my tongue on more than one occasion.
 If you want to be a more effective 21st Century manager or business leader then you need to learn to count to ten.

-Copyright (c) 2019.
-Brian Smith-PLD.
+Copyright (c) 2020.
+Brian Smith – Power Link Dynamics.
 Not to be reproduced without permission.
-To find out more about Brian and what he can do for and your organization visit: https://briansmithpld.com
+To find out more about Brian and what he can do for you and your organization visit: https://briansmithpld.com